 Custodial credit risk - deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
-As of June 30, 2017, \$2,964,128 of the District's bank balance of \$3,214,128 was exposed to custodial credit risk because it was uninsured and uncollateralized.
-The carrying value on the books for deposits at the end of the year was \$3,002,469.
+As of June 30, 2017, \$3,913,566 of the District's bank balance of \$4,163,566 was exposed to custodial credit risk because it was uninsured and uncollateralized with securities held by the pledging financial institution's trust department or agent, but not in the District's name.
+The carrying value on the books for deposits at the end of the year was \$3,876,474.

 Custodial credit risk - investments.
-For an investment, this is the risk that, in the event of the failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+For an investment, this is the risk that, in the event of the failure of the counter party, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.